Bobby Sessions

-In 2021, Sessions teamed up with Marvel writers to create his own character-specific special collaboration designed to integrate the voices of young black creative's short stories for Ta-Nehisi Coates final three issues of Black Panther with Sessions contributing to issue 24.
+In 2021, Sessions worked with Marvel Comics writers to create to outsource stories for Ta-Nehisi Coates' final three issues of Black Panther, with Sessions contributing to issue 24.

 Early life

-Bobby Sessions was born and raised in Pleasant Grove, Dallas Texas, a predominantly Black, low-to-lower middle income neighborhood where he spent much of his childhood then he and his family relocated to Rowlett, a suburb northeast of Pleasant Grove.
+Bobby Sessions was born and raised in Pleasant Grove, Dallas, Texas.
+He and his family relocated to Rowlett, a suburb northeast of Pleasant Grove.
 He began writing hip-hop songs as a teenager and would freestyle in class and in the locker room before football practice.
 His father's love of jazz and soul music greatly influenced his passion for music.

-Sessions played basketball, football, and ran track, which he attributed to his competitive edge in his music career.
-Football played a large role in his youth, teaching him about teamwork..
-When asked about his stage name Sessions said that his real name is Bobby Session Jr., "I got it from my father, because I’m a junior.
-It’s my real name, the only difference is the added ‘s’ at the end.
-I can tell somebody my name’s Bobby Session a million times, they still say it back with an extra ‘s’.
-When I decided on my stage name, I did the work for them so they don't have to worry about it."